 Some health insurance providers require you to use a generic drug, if available.
 If you choose to purchase the brand-name product, you may end up paying on your own or have a larger co-pay.

 Generally, your pharmacist can substitute a generic drug for a brand-name drug.
-If a generic is available, but for some reason your doctor thinks you should still take the brand-name drug, he’ll write "Do Not Substitute" on the prescription.
+If a generic is available, but for some reason your doctor thinks you should still take the brand-name drug, they’ll write "Do Not Substitute" on the prescription.

 If your pharmacist for some reason does not substitute a generic for a brand-name drug, you can ask your doctor to indicate on the prescription that substitutions are acceptable.
 That way, you can get the same drug for a lot less money.